aws-samples/cfn101-workshop/content/intermediate/templates/nested-stacks/index.md

   :::
 1. Use the AWS CLI to update the stack.
 The required parameter `--template-body` have been pre-filled for you.
 Replace the `ParameterValue` **bucketName** with the value you have written down in [Prepare S3 bucket](#2-prepare-s3-bucket) section.
 Replace the `ParameterValue` **AZ1** and  **AZ2** with the value of any 2 AZ's from your vpc.
   :::code{language=shell showLineNumbers=false showCopyAction=false}
-  aws cloudformation update-stack --stack-name cfn-workshop-nested-stack --template-body file://main.yaml --parameters ParameterKey="S3BucketName",ParameterValue="bucketName" ParameterKey="AvailabilityZones",ParameterValue=AZ1\\,AZ2 --capabilities CAPABILITY_NAMED_IAM
+  aws cloudformation update-stack --stack-name cfn-workshop-nested-stacks --template-body file://main.yaml --parameters ParameterKey="S3BucketName",ParameterValue="bucketName" ParameterKey="AvailabilityZones",ParameterValue=AZ1\\,AZ2 --capabilities CAPABILITY_NAMED_IAM
   :::
 1. If the `update-stack` command was successfully sent, CloudFormation will return `StackId`.
   :::code{language=shell showLineNumbers=false showCopyAction=false}
-  "StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-nested-stack/739fafa0-e4d7-11ed-a000-12d9009553ff"
+  "StackId": "arn:aws:cloudformation:us-east-1:123456789012:stack/cfn-workshop-nested-stacks/739fafa0-e4d7-11ed-a000-12d9009553ff"
   :::
 1. Open the **[AWS CloudFormation](https://console.aws.amazon.com/cloudformation)** console in a new tab and check if the stack status is **CREAUPDATETE_COMPLETE**.
 ::::